ikvmnet/ikvm-bytecode/README.md

 The core of the project contains the various abstractions that are used throughout.
 These abstractions are loosely modeled on the System.Reflection.Metadata namespace.
 The design is low allocation.

-### Reading
+### Decoding

-The `IKVM.ByteCode.Reading` namespace contains specialized structures for reading data from the class file specification.
+The `IKVM.ByteCode.Decoding` namespace contains specialized structures for reading data from the class file specification.
 The main entry point of this namespace will be `ClassFile` which can be used to read a Java class file from a variety of sources. `ClassFile` itself holds a reference to the underlying original memory that was read from and parses the minimal amount possible depending on the operation. `ClassFile` implements `IDisposable` for releasing this memory.

 `ClassFile`'s companion structures are field-only record types.
 This allows directly taking a `ref` to a item in a collection or a field.